ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 The map pool consists of:

-- 5 maps played using no mod
+- 5 maps played using No Mod
 - 3 maps played using Hidden
 - 3 maps played using Hard Rock
 - 3 maps played using Double Time